What are the British Arts Awards?

 Competitors gaining an Honours mark in the prelims will go through to the semi-finals.

-At the semi-finals the best items gaining 85 marks or more are awarded a Merit certificate and go on the list for finals.
+At the semi-finals the items gaining 85 marks or more are awarded a Merit certificate and go on the list for finals.

 Miss Hollie’s Top Tips for your British Arts Awards Entries